Zahidlakki/Python-Hacker-News-Web-Scraper/README.md

-# Python-Hacker-News-Web-Scraper
+# Hacker News Web Scraper

-Python automation project that scrapes the latest news headlines from Hacker News using requests and BeautifulSoup and saves them into a text file.
+This project scrapes the latest headlines from Hacker News using Python.
+It automatically collects news titles and saves them into a text file.

+## Technologies Used
+- Python
+- requests
+- BeautifulSoup

+## How to Run
+1. Install dependencies
+   pip install -r requirements.txt
+2. Run the script
+   python scraper.py